fractarchy/fractagui/blueprints.md

 This would turn Orbiteque into a spreadsheet, but it would be more than that.
 In Logos, it is possible to do a lot of stuff, including describing [relational algebra](https://en.wikipedia.org/wiki/Relational_algebra) used in database science, which means that Orbiteque could become a full blown relational database.
 Other uses like content translation, theorem proving, or math equation solving are also possible, and some of them would need to reveal a history of gradual transformations during the evaluation.

-# Next phases
+# The following phases

-Next phases would include SVG renderers and things we would think of in the process of raching here.
+The following phases would include SVG renderers and things we would think of in the process of reaching here.
 Things like building a scientific content sharing site where people could read about and solve math, physics, or chemistry problems, or porting Orbiteque and Logos to [Tiny Core Linux](https://en.wikipedia.org/wiki/Tiny_Core_Linux) to use Orbiteque as a window manager and Logos as a compiler are just some of possible ideas.
 Anything can happen from this point onwards.